Pregnancy and Your Mental Health: The Complete Guide

 3. Eating Disorders

-For people with a history of disordered eating, pregnancy can bring about a whole host of triggering experiences.
-One study found about a 10% increase in the rates of eating disorders among pregnant women.
-Eating disorders are particularly harmful during pregnancy as they can create complications for a growing baby, preventing them from getting the nutrition that they need.
+For people with a history of anorexia, bulimia, or binge-eating, pregnancy can bring about a whole host of triggering experiences.
+One study found an approximately 10% increase in the rate of eating disorders among pregnant women.
+Eating disorders are particularly harmful during pregnancy because they can create complications for the baby and prevent them from getting the nutrition that they need to grow.

-While it’s common to worry about your weight during pregnancy, some signs of eating disorders include:
+While it’s common to worry about weight during pregnancy, some symptoms of eating disorders include:

 - Excessive exercise